-This page is dedicated to the first MS-DOS coprocessor cards for the Macintosh, the Mac286 and its sibling the Mac86.
+This page looks at the first MS-DOS coprocessor cards for the Macintosh, the Mac286 and its sibling, the Mac86.
 I have created this page in response to the lack of information about these cards that is publicly available.

 In 1987, Apple Computer released the first expandable Macintosh computers: the Macintosh SE and the Macintosh II.
 In those days, the gap between the worlds of the Mac and the IBM PC was much wider than it is today.
 To help bridge the gap, AST Research introduced a pair of MS-DOS coprocessor cards for the Mac.
 The Mac86 was an i8086-based card for the Mac SE, while the Mac286 was a higher performance i80286-based card for the Mac II.

 In 1989, AST completed its exit from the Apple market and sold the rights and technologies for the cards to Orange Micro, a longtime player in the Apple marketplace.
 Orange Micro would go on to make a successful line of coprocessor cards based on the 80×86 processor family.
 By this writing (August 2001), Orange Micro had exited the coprocessor market to concentrate on USB and FireWire products.

 In 1992, Orange Micro discontinued the Mac286 board.
 Support for the card was discontinued sometime later.
 [Editor’s note: Orange Micro went out of business in 2004. dk]

 This page is divided into several sections:

 There are three distinct versions of the Mac286 hardware: